Stargate SG-1 season 8: Sets and locations

 The idea for the plants in "Zero Hour" came from Brad Wright, who in season four had the notion of the SG being overrun with plant life and the gate being literally buried under foliage.
 For "Icon", one of the locations used was a house built in the early 1900s.
 Like "Birthright" one year before, exterior scenes for "Sacrifices" were filmed at High Point Properties in Langley, British Columbia.
 The Goa'uld ceremonial tent in the episode was designed to be re-usable, with the concept loosely based on the Hagia Sophia in Istanbul.
 "Reckoning", in which Carter attempts to open the Ancient Wall, was filmed at a sound stage at NorCo Studios, a former bicycle factory.
 The ventilation is questionable, and when the director decided to add smoke for the light to catch to give a dramatic dusty air feeling, the oxygen supply decreased, which made acting harder.
-Daniel's class room in "Moebius" were shot in the conference room of the Outer Limits production at Bridge Studios near the set of SG-1.
+Daniel's class room in "Moebius" were shot in the conference room of The Outer Limits production at Bridge Studios near the set of SG-1.
 SG-1 crew members had originally scouted a real school but lost that location.
-Carter's office room in the same episode was right down the hall from the conference room.Stargate SG-1 was shot in Vancouver, British Columbia, Canada.
+Carter's office room in the same episode was right down the hall from the conference room.

+Stargate SG-1 was shot in Vancouver, British Columbia, Canada.
 As Vancouver is still developing, Tynehead Park is one of the few locations where the SG-1 team can still film alien locations.
 Other Vancouver locations include a set of roads at a Vancouver airport for the episode "Full Alert".
 The roads were closed to regular traffic so that the filming could take place without police escorts and other difficulties that come from blocking traffic.
 Desert locations were shot at the Richmond Sand Dunes, a cement factory that is slowly using up all the sand.
 What is seen in the "Moebius" desert is all that is left of the dune.
 The horse shoe form of the dune had been established by another television project called Legend of Earthsea.
 O'Neill's house, which was first seen in season one, was used in two episodes in season eight, "Full Alert" and "Citizen Joe".
 Since the house is inhabited in real life, the producers have looked for alternatives, but so far have been unsuccessful.
 For "Zero Hour", the SGC set was decorated with various plants and vines.
 Some plants were plastic, but for the torching scenes, real plants were used so as to minimize the risk of a fire.
-All objects on set were sprayed with flame-retardant chemicals.TV Zone Special issue #S58, page 26-27.
+All objects on set were sprayed with flame-retardant chemicals.